Generating Usage-related Questions for Preference Elicitation in Conversational Recommender Systems: Results and Analysis

-We further investigate how the amount of training data affects model performance, by considering different ways of data reduction.
-We use the best performing model for this experiment, i.e., \emph{T5 large}.
+We further investigate how the amount of training data affects model performance (RQ2b) by considering different ways and degrees of data reduction.
+As before, we use the best-performing NSQG model for this experiment, i.e., T5 large.
 In \emph{sentence-based} data reduction, shown in Fig.~\ref{fig:results} (Left), only a subset of the available sentences is used for training (using all available questions corresponding to those sentences).
-We observe a drop in Accuracy when we reduce the amount of training data to 25\% or lower, while question generation performance is less severely affected.
+We observe a drop in accuracy when we reduce the amount of training data to 25\% or lower (i.e., less than 1000 training samples), while question generation performance is less severely affected.
 In \emph{question-based} data reduction, shown in Fig.~\ref{fig:results} (Right), we split the dataset based on the number of questions available for each sentence.
-We consider using a single question (Q1), the three initially generated questions (Q3), and the three initial questions plus the two paraphrases (Q5).
+We consider using a single question (1), the three initially generated questions (3), and the three initial questions plus the two paraphrases (5).
 We find that reducing the number of questions has surprisingly little effect.
 This suggests that it is more beneficial to collect a small number of questions for a larger set of sentences than vice versa.